 It should be noted that the extent to which the protection floor will be lost depends on whether the UK leaves on similar terms to the Withdrawal Agreement or under a no-deal Brexit.
-Under the former, four EU Directives relating to women's rights would be protected (see section X), meaning that the UK would not be able to regress below the minimum standards protected by these Directives, although other EU equality law would remain unprotected (see section X).
+Under the former, four EU Directives relating to women's rights would be protected, meaning that the UK would not be able to regress below the minimum standards protected by these Directives, although other EU equality law would remain unprotected.
 Under the latter, all EU equality law, including the four EU directives protected under the Withdrawal Agreement, would be exposed to potential erosion and revocation post-Brexit.